ppy/osu-wiki/wiki/Tournaments/4DM2/2/en.md

 9. Allowed mods in the FreeMod pool are Hidden, FadeIn, Flashlight, and Mirror.
 The tiebreaker map is also played under FreeMod conditions.
 10. If a player disconnects during a match, their score is counted as a failed score.
 However, if this disconnect happens before 30 seconds of the map is played, the referee can decide to let the teams rematch.
 11. If a team cannot gather 3 members into the match lobby by 10 minutes after the match’s scheduled start time, the opposing team will be declared a win by default.
 If neither team can gather 3 members into the match lobby by 10 minutes after the match’s scheduled start time, the team with the higher seed out of qualifiers will be declared a win by default.
-12. For any additional rules left out of this forum, please refer to the official rules of the latest 4k osu!mania world cup that can be accessed via this [link](/wiki/Tournaments/MWC/2019_4K) as these rules will be what 4DM2 will attempt to closely follow.
+12. For any additional rules left out of this forum, please refer to the [official rules of the latest 4K osu!mania world cup](/wiki/Tournaments/MWC/2019_4K#ruleset), as these rules will be what 4DM2 will attempt to closely follow.

 [flag_AU]: /wiki/shared/flag/AU.gif "Australia"
 [flag_BR]: /wiki/shared/flag/BR.gif "Brazil"